suryanshgupta9933/Scene-Script/README.md

 - `images_dir` is the path to the directory containing the images.
 - `caption_file` is the path to the captions file.

+### Validation
+- The validation loop is run after the training and the validation loss is calculated.
+- The validation data is set to 0.1 of the total dataset.
+To change the validation data size, change the `split` parameter in the `train.py` file.

+### Saving the Model
+- The model is saved after the training and the validation loop is completed.
+- The model is saved in the `weights` directory.

 ### Inference
 To run inference on a single image, run the following command:
 ```